sweet-research-group/sweet-research-group.github.io/blog/index.md

 **Others nice to Have**
+- Knowledge and experience in embedded systems, microcontrollers, circuit and PCBs.
 -	Knowledge and experience in Virtual Reality application development.
-- Knowledge and experience in embedded systems, microcontrollers, circuit and PCBs.
 -	Prior research experience in using sensing equipment such as Force Plates, Delsys, GAITRite, Optical Motion Capture.
--	Prior research experience in the applications of wearables in health, such as gait analysis, human movement analysis, etc.
+-	Prior research experience in the applications of wearables in health, such as gait analysis, human movement analysis.

 <!--